 Any departure from the following should be considered a fault, and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog and on the dogs ability to perform its traditional work.

-The Multi-Colored Poodles most readily identifiable characteristic is its harsh, dense coat, which is presented in various traditional trims or, less frequently, corded.
+The Poodles most readily identifiable characteristic is its harsh, dense coat, which is presented in various trims or corded.
 Another essential characteristic is proper temperament.
-The breed is noted for its high intelligence, trainability and sense of humor.
+The breed is noted for its high intelligence, trainability, and sense of humor.
 Poodles are highly social and require human companionship and regular, close interaction with family members.
 Because of their great intelligence and the joy they take in human companionship, Poodles excel in performance events of all sorts.
 They are extremely affectionate with children.

 The head is proportionate to the size of the dog.
 When viewed from the side, the skull and muzzle are roughly parallel to one another and joined by a slight but definite stop.

-Serious Faults: Lip pigment incomplete or of wrong color for color of coat; weak underjaw.
+Serious Faults: Incomplete lip pigment or of wrong color for color of coat; weak underjaw.

-The Multi-Colored Poodle has a complete set of evenly spaced, white teeth meeting in a scissors bite.
+TEETH - The Poodle has a complete set of evenly spaced, white teeth meeting in a scissors bite.

 Serious Faults: Overshot, undershot, wry mouth.

-Serious Faults: Nose pigment incomplete or of wrong color for color of coat.
+Serious Faults: Incomplete nose pigment or of wrong color for color of coat.

-Serious Faults: Round, protruding, large or very light eyes; eye and eye rim colors wrong for color of coat; eye rim pigment incomplete.
+Serious Faults: Round, protruding, large or very light eyes; incorrect eye and eye rim colors for color of coat; incomplete eye rim pigment.

-Disqualifications: Blue eyes, or any variation of, including flecks and marbling.
+Disqualifications: Any variation of blue eyes, including flecks and marbling.